shadowdevcode/Python-Project-Assignments/README.md

-# Contains all the assignments of python course
+# Contains all the assignments of python course under AcadView

+# Course offers evaluation of each assignments